 A mirror is the magic tool in the interior designer’s box – it plays with light and space and can trick the eye into seeing much more than there really is.
-It is so much more than a decorative piece, nailed to the wall or hidden behind a bedroom door for us to check our appearance before we go out.
+Great mirror looks are so much more than decorative items, nailed to the wall or hidden behind a bedroom door for us to check our appearance before we go out.

 A mirror, strategically placed, creates space, moves walls and throws light round the room.
 Placed opposite a favourite painting or a door or window, the mirror gives you two of each and double the pleasure.
 Where we hang the mirror is even more important than what the mirror looks like – it’s style, colour or frame.
 And that’s the beauty of a mirror – it’s what you do with it that makes the difference.
 Where you hang it and how…